SkrideOne/cx/rust_docs/cross_handbook.md

-# Best-Practice 2025 methodology for building fully cross-platform Rust applications (nightly 1.90)
+# Best‑Practice 2025 methodology for building fully cross‑platform Rust applications (nightly 1.91)

 ## 1 Overview

 Rust’s toolchain and ecosystem have matured quickly, making it possible to deliver the same codebase across desktops, mobile platforms and even embedded devices.
-Rust nightly 1.90 sits near the 2024–2025 boundary, so this guide focuses on techniques that remain valid going into 2025.
-Best-practice recommendations below prioritize performance, quality, safety and maintainability.
+Rust nightly 1.91 sits just beyond the 2024–2025 boundary and incorporates improvements such as a guaranteed capacity for `Vec::with_capacity` and safe non‑pointer `std::arch` intrinsics【684066008670463†L134-L140】.
+This guide focuses on techniques that remain valid going into 2025.
+Best‑practice recommendations below prioritise performance, quality, safety and maintainability.
 Typical cases (Linux, Windows, macOS, mobile, embedded and WebAssembly) are treated separately.
-Non-typical cases (unusual architectures, mixed-language FFI and vendor-specific toolchains) are covered in a dedicated section.
+Non‑typical cases (unusual architectures, mixed‑language FFI and vendor‑specific toolchains) are covered in a dedicated section.

 ---